ViktorNova/asterisk-dnc/README.md

 exten => s,n,NoOp(Found ${count} occurrences in Asteridex blacklist) exten => s,n,GotoIf($[${count} = 0]?next)
 exten => s,n(begin),Noop(Playing announcement DNC List)
-exten => s,n,Playback(custom/Viktor-DoNotCall,noanswer)
-exten => s,n,Noop(number blacklisted, ending call); add whatever you need to alert the caller that the number is blocked exten => s,n,Hangup() ; or redirect to some other destination
+; Play the system recording.
+MODIFY THIS NEXT LINE IF YOU USE YOUR OWN RECORDING exten => s,n,Playback(custom/Viktor-DoNotCall,noanswer) exten => s,n,Noop(number blacklisted, ending call); add whatever you need to alert the caller that the number is blocked exten => s,n,Hangup() ; or redirect to some other destination